scipy-conference/scipy_proceedings/papers/Haitham_Elmarakeby/Haitham_Elmarakeby.rst

 .. class:: abstract

-   UDL is a Python object-oriented library that provide a unified interface to use and integrate deep learning libraries.
-The library is a set of classes implemented on top of well-known libraries such as Pylearn2 [3]_, Caffe  [4]_, and Torch [1]_.
+   UDL is a Python object-oriented library that provide a unified interface for deep learning libraries.
+The library is a set of classes implemented on top of well-known libraries such as Pylearn2 [Goo13]_, Caffe  [Jia13]_, and Torch [Col11]_.
 Using UDL enables users to easily supply their own data sets, train models, get predictions, and score the performance.
 We provide a simple use-case that shows how using UDL can make it easy to integrate different components implemented in Pylean2, Caffe, and Scikit-learn in the same pipeline.

 .. class:: keywords